vippsas/vipps-report-api/vipps-report-api.md

 This document contains common traits of the entire API.
 We also have guides for specific use cases:

-* [Settlement guide](vipps-report-api-settlement-guide.md) explains the settlement process and the Ledger
+* [Settlement guide](vipps-report-api-settlement-guide.md) explains the settlement process and the ledger
 * Coming later: Endpoints for recent/non-settled transactions.

 **Please note:** The information fetched from the Report API is